rbrown29/Gadget-Junkie/README.md

 ## Description

 Gadget Junkie is a simple e-commerce website built with React.
 It is a responsive website that can be viewed on any device.
 It has a cart functionality that allows users to add and remove items from the cart.
 It also has a checkout functionality that allows users to enter their shipping address and payment details and transactions through stripe.
 It allows users to login through Auth0.
+When entering payment information, please use the following test credit card number: 4242 4242 4242 4242.
+The Frontend is deployed on Netlify.

 ## Live Demo